Random Access for LEO Satellite Communication Systems via Deep Learning: Related Work and Contributions

 Most existing studies that address the preamble collision problem still suffer from several limitations.
 These include unnecessary delay, high computational complexity at the BS, increased complexity at the user, reduced PUSCH resource efficiency, and limited applicability in LEO SatCom systems.

 In this paper, we propose a deep learning-based random access framework that overcomes these limitations and is well-suited for LEO SatCom systems.
 Deep learning is employed to enable early detection of preamble collisions and to estimate the number of colliding users, a task that cannot be performed effectively without learning-based techniques.
 This capability is leveraged to enhance collision resolution and improve random access performance.
-The main contributions of this work are summarized as follows. \begin{itemize} \item We propose a deep learning-based early preamble collision classifier tailored for LEO SatCom systems.
-The classifier leverages correlation values from multiple antennas or ports as input features, enabling early estimation of the number of collided users during the initial stage of the random access process.
-To reduce model complexity while maintaining classification accuracy, a lightweight 1D convolutional neural network architecture is adopted.
-The key advantage of our approach lies in its ability to enable fast contention resolution with a lightweight model, making it well-suited for practical deployment in LEO SatCom systems. \item We propose an opportunistic transmission scheme for Step 3 to maximize random access success probability.
-The scheme exploits the estimated number of collided users provided by the early preamble collision classifier to compute an access probability for each preamble index.
-This access probability is optimized to balance the trade-off between reducing unnecessary Step 3 transmissions and ensuring successful access opportunities for collided users.
-By allowing users to attempt Step 3 opportunistically rather than enforcing a strict backoff, the scheme enhances random access success probability, minimizes access delay, and preserves uplink resource utilization. \item We provide simulation results to demonstrate the effectiveness of the proposed framework.
-The simulations are conducted under parameter settings reflecting representative LEO SatCom scenarios defined by 3GPP.
-The results show that the proposed framework outperforms conventional approaches and prior works in terms of classification accuracy, computational complexity, PUSCH utilization, the average random access delay, and the number of successful random access users. \end{itemize}
+The main contributions of this work are summarized as follows. \begin{itemize} \item We propose a deep learning-based early preamble collision classifier tailored for LEO SatCom systems, which is not a direct adaptation of existing terrestrial classifiers but reflects NTN-specific design considerations.
+The classifier leverages per-antenna correlation values (rather than averaged values) as input features, enabling early estimation of the collision multiplicity (i.e., the number of users selecting the same preamble) during the initial stage of the random access process.
+To satisfy practical satellite payload constraints, a lightweight 1D convolutional neural network architecture with a kernel size matched to the NTN channel delay spread is adopted to reduce on-board computation and memory requirements while maintaining high classification accuracy.
+This lightweight design enables fast contention handling and supports practical NTN deployment under stringent power and latency budgets.